Eva Marie Admires Her Shredded Abs While Wearing A Crop Top And Skimpy Shorts

 Natalie “Eva Marie” Coyle looked smoking hot in her latest Instagram update.
-The athlete took to social media to flaunt her insane abs that seemed to even have her riveted.
+The athlete took to social media to flaunt her insane abs that seemed to have riveted even herself.
 Of course, her hordes of fans raced to engage with her about her incredible body.

-The model’s abs took center stage as she put her shredded abdomen on display.
-Her chiseled midsection was ripped and she exposed every taut, angular muscle as she posed for the camera.
+The model’s abs took center stage as she put her shredded body on display.
+Her chiseled tummy was ripped and she exposed every taut, angular muscle as she posed for the camera.
 Her minuscule waist emphasized her shapely hourglass form.

-Eva Marie teamed the sports top with some short shorts.
-The tiger-print shorts clung to her unreal figure like a second skin and showed off her slim hips and muscular thighs,
+Eva Marie paired the sports top with some tiny shorts.
+The tiger-print garment clung to her unreal figure like a second skin and showed off her slim hips and muscular thighs.

 The celebrity wore her hair in several cornrows for an edgy look.
 She appeared to be wearing some makeup, but highlighted her eyes in particular.
 She seemingly applied some bright orange eyeshadow and slicked on nude lipstick.
 Her nails were painted a bright shade of red.